Citizen Corporate Account Terms & Conditions

 We will not redeem the value of the funds on your account to you if your request for redemption of the funds is more than six years after the date of termination or expiry of this agreement.

-All funds will be returned to a bank account of your choice in British Pounds Sterling.
+All funds will be returned to a bank account of your choice.
 We reserve the right to see proof of your ownership of the bank account before transferring funds to it.
 To enable us to comply with our legal obligations, we may ask you to provide us with certain information such as identification documents before we can process your refund request.

 Please also refer to section 22 below for the circumstances in which we do not give you a refund.